 - Activities already funded by another Creative New Zealand funding programme or initiative.
 For instance, the Creative Communities Scheme.

-- Activities another Creative New Zealand funding programme or initiative is designed to support
+- Activities another Creative New Zealand funding programme or initiative is designed to support.
+For instance, Festival Grants

 - Purchase of capital items, renovating or buying buildings, or restoring marae

-- Duplication of funding with other government agencies
+- Duplication of funding from other government agencies

-- Projects, project phases or programmes of activity that have received support from Manatū Taonga Ministry for Culture and Heritage via the Arts and Culture COVID Recovery Programme (excluding Cultural Sector Emergency Relief Fund, the Arts and Culture Event Support Scheme and the Grant for Self-Employed Individuals)
+- Projects, project phases or programmes of activity that have received support from Manatū Taonga Ministry for Culture and Heritage via the Arts and Culture COVID Recovery Programme (link), excluding Cultural Sector Emergency Relief Fund, the Arts and Culture Event Support Scheme and the Grant for Self-Employed Individuals.

-- Core education resources and activities that are part of the curriculum and course of study in New Zealand, including early learning, school, or further education
+- Core education resources and activities that are part of the curriculum or a course of study in New Zealand, including early learning, school, or further education

 - Game design, fashion design and commercial design